 Downloading several torrents at once is often a complicated process.
 You have to search through databases in Safari, download the .torrent files and file them with Finder, then fiddle with your torrent settings in uTorrent, BitTorrent, or whichever client you use.
 It’s a labor-intensive process that wastes a lot of time and effort.

 Folx is a beautifully designed torrent client that centralizes all aspects of torrenting into one app—no more jumping back and forth between programs.
-It works great on macOS High Sierra or macOS Mojave and allows you to create a workflow for the torrent process that Folx will automate for you.
+It works great on macOS High Sierra, macOS Mojave, macOS Catalina and allows you to create a workflow for the torrent process that Folx will automate for you.
 Folx helps you take control of your downloads once and for all.

 The search bar that appears on Folx’s main menu is quite useful because you can search for torrents directly from within the app.
 By default, it searches all major databases—Piratebay, KickassTorrents, LimeTorrents (see more best torrent site)—and even some less popular ones, like Mininova and Isohunt, to name a couple.
 Because search takes longer the more databases it needs to go through, you can customize which databases you want to include or exclude from the search.
 Once Folx shows you the results (and their file sizes), it’s just a matter of clicking “Download,” and you’re good to go.